MikroElektronika/mikrosdk_click_v2/clicks/solidswitch2/details.md

 ## Example Description

-> This example demonstrates the use of SolidSwitch 2 click board by controlling the output state.
+> This example demonstrates the use of SolidSwitch 2 Click board by controlling the output state.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which maps outputs as follows:
+> Initializes the driver and performs the Click default configuration which maps outputs as follows:
 > - OUT2   - IN0,
 > - OUT3   - IN1,
 > - OUT4-5 - PWM GEN,